barbalet/werewolf/README.md

 ## Origin of the Satire ##

 The idea of the satire is central to WereWolf.
-It offers a subset of C, Python, JavaScript, Ruby and Java that describes the majority of the functionality.
+It offers a subset of C, Python, JavaScript, Ruby, Java and Rust that describes the majority of the functionality.
 It is a "satire" of the languages.

-It also provides a skeleton for language translation between the four languages versus the current crop of slightly substandard generative AI solutions.
+It also provides a skeleton for language translation between the five languages versus the current crop of slightly substandard generative AI solutions.
 Thus it is also a satire of the current solution space.

 There are a few other applicable uses for the term satire in creating WereWolf.
 For now, these should be enough to start some discussion.